JimishF/instaUnfollow/README.md

 <hr>
 <b> This works on anyone's Instagram profile (All Public Accounts and Those private accounts which you follow).
-That means you can look into my Unfollowers too XD. #HappyDigging
+That means you can look into my Unfollowers too XD.